Spawow/Spawow/README.md

 - 👋 Hi, I’m @Spawow
-- 👀 I’m interested in fun tech stuff
+- 👀 I’m interested in idk
-- 🌱 I’m currently learning python at a very slow rate
+- 🌱 I’m currently learning python at a very, very slow rate
 - 💞️ I’m looking to collaborate on... :]
-- 📫 How to reach me email:trisyia1218@gmail.com
+- 📫 How to reach me: DON'T
 - I'm just here for fun
 - I really don't know a lot about coding
 - what's the thing at the bottom?